boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

     * [`string`: `merch_pp_hash`]

 #### Requirements
-The customer:
+The customer generates `cid_c` randomly using a secure RNG.

-   - Generates `cid_c` randomly using a secure RNG.
+#### Customer abort conditions
-   - Checks that `merch_addr` is an implicit Tezos account (tz1 address), and not a smart contract address (KT1 address).
+The customer checks that `merch_addr` is an implicit Tezos account (tz1 address), and not a smart contract address (KT1 address).
+If `merch_addr` is not an implicit Tezos account, abort.
 This is to ensure that dispersed payouts on channel closure cannot be failed by a smart contract refusing payments.

 #### Merchant abort conditions
 Upon receipt, the merchant checks that the following are true.
 If any are false, the merchant aborts: